V4Fire/Client/src/core/component/method/README.md

 # core/component/method

-This module provides API to initialize component methods to a component instance.
+This module provides an API to initialize component methods to a component instance.

 ## Functions